bartektelec/posts/builder.md

 const carDirector = new Director(carBuilder);

 carDirector.buildCabriolet();
-carBuilder.getProduct() // Returns a Ferrari object with no roof
+carBuilder.getProduct(); // Returns a Ferrari object with no roof

 carDirector.buildFullCar();
-carBuilder.getProduct() // Returns a Ferrari object with roof
+carBuilder.getProduct(); // Returns a Ferrari object with roof
 ```

 ## Code examples